Muir-Hill: Loaders and Shovels

 Muir-Hill's first association with loaders came in June 1923 when they became agents for an American made 'Speciality Loader' for the Fordson tractor.
-This had a bucket conveyer to lift material from the back of the tractor, which was then dropped onto a conveyor to discharge in front of the tractor into a waiting wagon.
+This had a bucket conveyor to lift material from the back of the tractor, which was then dropped onto a conveyor to discharge in front of the tractor into a waiting wagon.
 The whole assembly was driven by the tractor PTO pulley.
 In 1931 at the Roads and Transport Exhibition they showed a Fordson tractor mounted loading shovel alongside their dumper, referred to later as the type 45 loading shovel.
 Tractor mounted loaders were a standard part of the Muir-Hill offering up to and after the war, with several evolutions in the associated framework to ensure stability on uneven ground.

 In 1951 they introduced a mini-loader, the LH1, designed for working in confined spaces, and available with petrol or oil engines.
 This was clearly not an adaptation of a standard Fordson tractor, and marked a significant departure for Muir-Hill.
 In 1955 a new Supalift version of their 2-WL oil-engined loader was introduced, this having a discharge height of 14 ft 8 in (the standard WL-2 had a discharge height of 11 ft 2 in).
 The Muir-Hill loaders by this stage no longer looked like tractors with attachments.
 The loaders were available with 6 different buckets according to the load type.

-In 1958 Muir-Hill introduced their first four wheel drive vehicle, the 4-WL.
+In 1958 Muir-Hill introduced their first four-wheel drive vehicle, the 4-WL.
 This was described as a tractor shovel, and had four large wheels, driven by a six speed gearbox with supplementary hub reduction gearing giving 12 forward speeds and four reverse.
 It was intended as an alternative to a tracked shovel, and employed skid steering much like a tracked vehicle.

 In 1962 the BD4 tractor shovel was introduced, with a 3.6 litre Fordson Super Major engine, four wheel drive, and rear steering.
 The same engine was also used in the RD2 rear wheel drive loader.
 A range of different loaders were produced through the 1960s and 1970s, some 2-wheel drive, some 4-wheel drive, and some with 4-wheel steering.
 The last model (the F7500) was launched in 1978.